Agona West MP, GFZA organise breast cancer screening for women and men | Ghana News Agency

 By James Esuon

-Agona Swedru, Oct.
-30, GNA – Over 400 women in the Agona West constituency in the Central Region have undergone breast cancer screening as part of activities marking the October breast cancer month.
+Agona Swedru, Nov.
+01, GNA – Over 400 women in the Agona West constituency in the Central Region, have undergone breast cancer screening, as part of activities marking the October breast cancer month.

 About 10 men also took part in the screening exercise.

-The screening was part of breast cancer awareness campaign programme jointly organised by Mrs Cynthia Mamle Morrison, the Member of Parliament for Agona West and the Ghana Free Zone Authority (GFZA).
+The screening was part of breast cancer awareness campaign programme jointly organised by Mrs Cynthia Mamle Morrison, the Member of Parliament for Agona West and the Ghana Free Zone Authority.

-The month of October has been reserved for breast cancer awareness campaign worldwide.
+The month of October had been declared for breast cancer awareness campaign and it is being observed worldwide.

 “Statistics from Komfo Anokye Hospital show that of the 500 people diagnosed with breast cancer annually, women form 90 per cent of the number,” she stated.

-Mrs Morrison said breast cancer was not spiritual since science had proven it otherwise and so people should understand and accept that scientific outcome.
+Mrs Morrison said breast cancer is not spiritual since science has proven it otherwise and so people should understand and accept that scientific outcome.

-She said it was important to undergo breast examination every six months or a year at a health facility to be able to seek early treatment and prevention of cancers.
+She said it was significant that both sexes (male and female), undergo breast examination every six months or a year at a health facility to be able to seek early treatment and prevention of cancers.

 Mr Ziblim Alhasan, a Director at the GFZA, who represented its Chief Executive Officer, said the Authority had helped to organise the breast cancer screening for women at La and Dome Kwabenya markets in Accra.